 Using Keywords on your Resume to Land a Job

-Don’t let your resume sit in a pile with other applicants!
-Many companies, especially larger corporations, use AI technology to filter the resumes they receive for job postings based on keywords in their job description.
-In fact, resumes are looked at for an average of seven seconds before making an initial decision!
-The closer the wording of your resume matches the keywords they’re looking for in their job description, the better chance your resume will have to stand out.
-If that sounds a little confusing, don’t worry.
-Let’s break it down.
+Many companies, especially larger corporations, use AI technology to filter the resumes they receive based on the keywords they included in their job description.
+The closer the wording of your resume matches the keywords a company put in a job description, the better chance you will have of standing out.
+We'll show you how to use keywords on your resume to land a job!

-- able to handle complaints and resolve conflict, and
+- Able to handle complaints and resolve conflict.

-- skilled at basic calculations like addition, subtraction, division, and dealing with percentages!
+- Able to conduct basic calculations such as addition, subtraction, division, and percentages.